MarcPG1905/PooperMC/README.md

 ### Used Libraries

 PooperMC is made to be as lightweight as possible.
-We only use two utility libraries, which are very small:
+We only use three very small utility libraries:
 - [LibPG](https://github.com/MarcPG1905/LibPG) - A utility library provided by MarcPG, which has various features, like downloads, pairs, time formats, etc.
 - [boosted-yaml](https://github.com/dejvokep/boosted-yaml) - Provides a reliable and lightweight configuration library with file versions, and more.
+- [libby](https://github.com/AlessioDP/libby) - Allows for dynamically downloading the database drivers, to have a smaller file size.